210215-USF-NET/Joaquin_Olivar-P0/P0-Requirements.md

 - place orders to store locations for customers
 - view order history of customer
 - view order history of location
-- view location inventory
+- view location inventory [Done]
 - The customer should be able to purchase multiple products
 - Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
-- The manager should be able to replenish inventory [Half-Done]
+- The manager should be able to replenish inventory [Done]

 ## Models
 - Customer